 In order to increase genetic diversity while conserving local distinct populations, The Dawes Arboretum has significantly expanded our capacity to propagate and grow native plants.
 While The Arboretum has grown native plants for years, the recent addition of propagation space has provided substantially more native plant material for habitat restoration projects within our borders, as well as making these materials available to our conservation partners.

 Where opportunities exist in the conservation of threatened or rare species (both herbaceous and woody), The Dawes Arboretum is committed to assisting with these efforts.
 Our living collections number more than 16,000 plants, including cultivars.
-More than 20 percent of these 16,000 are wild collected.
+More than 20 percent of our living accessions are wild collected.
 More than 50 percent of botanical species are of documented wild origin.
 We are actively collecting and preserving ex situ collections from all over the world and especially southern US sources.
 We are also putting a greater focus on preserving Ohio native plants that are listed by the Ohio Department of Natural Resources (ODNR) as potentially threatened or endangered.
 The Arboretum protects naturally occurring populations of Ohio state-listed species growing on its grounds, conserving these species and natural habitats simultaneously.
 As well, species are wild-collected from other locales to protect these plants and provide living collections with a permanence of protection.
 In addition, The Arboretum raises public awareness of plant conservation through a multitude of educational programs and professional presentations.

 Ohio Native Plant Network